ric2b/Vivaldi-browser/chromium/content/browser/compute_pressure/README.md

 implementation.
 The class is responsible for handling the communication between the browser process and services.

-`device::PressureSample` represents the device's compute pressure state.
+`device::mojom::PressureUpdate` represents the device's compute pressure update, composed of the `device::mojom::PressureState` and the timestamp.
 This information is collected by `device::CpuProbe` and bubbled up by `device::PlatformCollector` to `device::PressureManagerImpl`, which broadcasts the information to the `content::PressureServiceImpl` instances.